Two, Rare, Completely Restored Colt 1st Generation Hammers

 Genuine, Original, Unused Colt Factory Grips for the Model 1903 and 1908 Pistols

 These original, unused silver medallion grips are the rarest of the rare and were created by the old Colt custom shop for the beautiful model 1903 and 1908 pistols.
 The screw is included.
-I have a just a few sets……Full checkered –$225.00; Checkered Fleur De Lis – $250.00; Full Checkered Ivory With Diamond around screw hole – $550; Smooth Elephant Ivory – $435.00.
-ALL GRIPS “VERY” LIMITED QUANTITY!
-Three full checkered grip left!
+I have just three checkered full checkered Walnut grips left at –$225.00 apiece; Checkered Fleur De Lis – $250.00; All 1903 grips have been sold and there will be no more.

 New, Quality Ammunition For Sale